The risk of overconfidence bias when managing your portfolio

-Investors should review their trading records, identify the winners and loser and calculate portfolio performance over at least two years.
-Investors with an unfounded belief in their own ability to identify good investments may recall winners and their results but underestimate the number and results of their losers.
-A conscious review process will force them to acknowledge their losers, because a review of trading activity will demonstrate not only the winners but also the losers.
-This review will also identify the amount of trading.
+Investors should review their trading records, identify the winners and losers and calculate portfolio performance over the past two years.
+Bearing in mind that investors with an unfounded belief in their own ability to identify good investments may only give importance to their wins and underestimate the number and results of their losses, a conscious review process will force them to acknowledge these.

-When investors engage in too much trading, they should be advised to keep track of every investment trade and then calculate returns.
-This exercise will demonstrate the detrimental effects of excessive trading.
-Because overconfidence is also a cognitive error, more complete information can often help investors understand the error of their ways.
+When investors engage in too much trading, they should keep track of every investment trade and calculate returns since doing so can demonstrate the detrimental effects of excessive trading.
+Overconfidence is also a cognitive fault so having a complete and holistic picture can often help investors understand better the error of their ways.

 In addition, investors must be objective when making and evaluating investment decisions.
 The old Wall Street saying – ‘Don’t confuse brains with a bull market’ – that warns about self-attribution seems fitting in this case.
 This is why it is important to take into consideration the reasoning behind any investment decision, whether positive or negative and to bei as objective about their own behaviour as possible.
 Ultimately, self-attribution and overconfidence biases can drive you to repeat the same mistakes.

 An investor’s psychology plays an important role when it comes to the decision-making process, yet these are often influenced by our intuitions and feelings.
 Similarly, investment decisions also rely on a combination of factors including habits, emotions, reason and social interaction.